Sashok32/basic1/README.md

 composer install
 ~~~

-Then load credit.sql file (inside project) to your MySQL (dbname - 'yii2test', table - 'credit')
+Then load credit.sql (no migrations) file (inside project) to your MySQL (dbname - 'yii2test', table - 'credit')

 Now the application run at following URL.